ETH-Computational-Thinking-Lab/CTL-FAQ/README.md

 ### Resolve git conflicts

+1. In the TERMINAL window type: [git mergetool](https://www.git-scm.com/docs/git-mergetool)
-You may watch the git log file in vscode, or type *git log* in vscode TERMINAL.
-Possible actions: (i) In the vscode TERMINAL, type: *git config pull.rebase true*. (ii) If you see at the bottom top left of your vscode that you are not in *main*, click on this word (like *main+* or similar) and choose *main*.
-If there are conflicts, you should be asked to resolve them.
-Click on *Resolve conflicts*, and try to commit the eventually modified version.
+2. In the TERMINAL window type: git config pull.rebase true
+3. If you see at the bottom top left of your vscode that you are not in *main*, click on this word (like *main+* or similar) and choose *main*.

 ### Problem with anaconda + vscode + numpy/matplotlib